 Westfield State University does not tolerate sexual harassment.
 Sexual harassment consists of unwelcome verbal, non-verbal and/or physical behavior of a sexual nature that has the effect of interfering with student employment, academic or other status, of creating an intimidating, hostile or offensive environment.
 It is a form of sex discrimination that was made illegal by Title VII of the Civil Rights Act of 1964 and Title IX of the Educational Amendments of 1972 as amended, and under Chapters 151B and 151C of the Massachusetts General Laws.

-Any member of the College community who believes she/he has been a victim of sexual harassment may initiate informal or formal complaint procedures as outlined in the University’s Discrimination Complaint Procedures.
-Full text of the current Sexual Harassment Policy is available in the Graduate and Continuing Education Office, the Equal Employment Office, the Non-Discrimination Office, within the Student Handbook and on the University’s website.
+Any member of the College community who believes she/he has been a victim of sexual harassment may initiate informal or formal complaint procedures with the University's Non-Discrimination Office.
+Full text of the current Sexual Harassment Policy is available in the Graduate and Continuing Education Office, the Non-Discrimination Office, and within the Student Handbook.
 Additional information on the full University Bullying and Harassment Policy can be found here.
 Further information or advice may be obtained by contacting the Dean of the Division of Graduate and Continuing Education.

 A professional liability insurance policy providing adequate malpractice coverage for each student must be in effect throughout their educational experience and must be sustained uninterrupted throughout the clinical year.
 The Commonwealth of Massachusetts requires all practicing physician assistants and physicians to have minimum liability coverage of $1M/$3M.
 Consistent with this requirement, all affiliated clerkship training sites require a minimum of $1M/$3M professional liability insurance coverage for each student.